z88dk/z88dk/libsrc/sprites/software/sp1/readme.txt

 // PORTING TO OTHER MACHINES

 Several ports are underway.
-As of now two versions of the library are available:
+As of now three versions of the library are available:

 1. spectrum  (256x192 pixel, 32x192 colour resolution)
 2. ts2068hr  (512x192 pixel monochrome)
+3. zx81hr    (256x192 pixel monochrome)

-These ports can be used as the basis for other targets having similar screen resolutions.  ts2068hr is suitable for any black and white target with memory mapped display and spectrum is suitable for targets with displays having a lower resolution character-size colour overlay.
+These ports can be used as the basis for other targets having similar screen resolutions.

+ts2068hr is suitable for any black and white target with memory mapped display.

+spectrum is suitable for targets with pixel displays having character-size colour overlays.

+If the new target's screen resolution matches one of the descriptions above, porting can be as simple as customizing two or three assembler functions.

 // COMPILING THE LIBRARY